alanwunsche/agentware-book/README.md

 [Chapter 2: Immersed in the Marketplace](./Chapter-2)
 <br />
 > Hired in 2023 As MarketSphere's Chief Product Officer, Ana begins to steer the company towards an AI-centric future.
+She begins to implement AI agents, and collaborates with here CTO on a roadmap for an internal Neural Lake.

 [Chapter 3.
 The Trials Begin](./Chapter-3)
 <br />